ThuanLeUte/ble-st17h66_fw_power_consumption/README.md

 1. **CASE 1:**
   + The device is in the idle state, broadcast without custom service.
   + The device power up will be in CASE 1.
+  + A timer start when the device enter the case 1.
+The timer expire after 6 hours or stop and reset when device enter to case 3.
+	After timer expire the device enter to case 3 with  Click_Count=0

 2. **CASE 2:**
   + For setting identification, mode.